Applications for Degree Courses

 The Department of Physics is also a Supporter of the IoP Project Juno, working towards Practitioner and ultimately Champion status.
 As such, they fully endorse and are working towards incorporating into their policies and frameworks the five Juno principles.

 The School of Physics & Astronomy at the University of Manchester values the diversity of all its students and staff.
 They are committed toequal opportunities for all and have a dedicated School Equality & Diversity committee to drive the E&D programme forwards.
 They currently hold an Institute of Physics Juno Champion award for gender equality and an Athena SWAN Silver award evidencing the commitment to the recruitment, progression and retention of women in the School.

 University of Sheffield

-The Department of Physics and Astronomy prides itself on being a friendly and welcoming department where all members can maximise their potential, irrespective of background.
+The Department of Materials Science and Engineering prides itself on being a friendly and welcoming department where all members can maximise their potential, irrespective of background.
 They are pleased to announce our achievement of a Bronze Athena SWAN Award from May 2014.